-As we mark the 19th anniversary of the terror attack, let us reflect on the lessons we carry.
+As we mark the 20th anniversary of the terrorist attacks, let us reflect on the lessons we carry.

 1. We are strong and resilient.

-The moment the planes struck the twin towers, as well as the Pentagon and a field in Pennsylvania, the disbelief and fear was felt by millions.
+The moment the planes struck the Twin Towers, as well as the Pentagon and a field in Pennsylvania, the disbelief and fear were felt by millions.
 As the reality sank in, this reaction turned to an understandable anger and then to feelings of strength and resilience.
 This strength allowed people to mourn their loved ones and face an uncertain future.
 It allowed society to come together and to rebuild itself to become a stronger and united community, a lesson we need today more than ever.

 2. Bravery comes in all shapes and forms.

-We hold in our hearts all those who tried to help co-workers escape the towers, the servicemen and women who tried to save lives, those who tried to fight off terrorists on the plane, passengers who picked up the phones to say goodbye to loved ones, and those who tried to pick up their lives after the tragedy; their bravery knows no bounds.
-All these heroes demonstrate a bravery and selflessness that we can salute and emulate.
+We hold in our hearts all those who tried to help co-workers escape the towers, the servicemen and women who tried to save lives, those who tried to fight off terrorists on the planes, passengers who picked up their phones to say goodbye to loved ones, and those who tried to pick up their lives after the tragedy; their bravery knows no bounds.
+All these heroes demonstrate a courage and selflessness that we can salute and emulate.

 3. Faith can grow from horrific circumstances.